kavia-common/onboarding-learning-platform-281136-281145/onbording_lms_frontend/README.md

 Local state is stored in `localStorage`.
 If a backend is set, acknowledgements are posted on a best-effort basis; if posting fails, local data remains the source of truth.

+### Code of Conduct: Export as PDF

+On the Code of Conduct page, after entering your name and uploading your signature image, you can click "Export as PDF" to download a PDF containing:
+- The policy content
+- Your entered employee name
+- An embedded thumbnail of your uploaded signature

+This uses a purely client-side approach (html2canvas + jsPDF via CDN).
+If those libraries cannot load (e.g., offline or blocked), the app will fall back to the browser’s print dialog (`window.print()`), which uses a print-friendly layout.
+No backend calls or environment changes are required.

 ## Testing

 Basic tests cover routing presence, documents page rendering, and protected route behavior.